ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-high-frequency/index.md

 The Retrying Transactions feature guards against Lost Updates.
 Lost updates refers to new data created in the server's data store that due to the order of data getting read and the transaction applied, the record ends up missing in the grid.

-Lost updates occur when data is read from the server is missing a record (as it's to early), but the transaction for the new record is attempted before the Row Store finishes loading (transaction is discarded).
+Lost updates occur when data read from the server is missing a record (as it's read to early), but the transaction for the new record is attempted before the Row Store finishes loading (causing transaction to be discarded).

 When a Row Store is loading and a transaction is applied asynchronously, the grid will wait for the Row Store to be loaded and then apply the transaction.